FreeAndFair/ColoradoRLA/docs/25_developer.md

 In order to use the Postgres database in development, one must:

-1. Install PostgreSQL (`brew install postgres` on OS X, `apt-get install postgresql` on many Linux distributions, or whatever is appropriate) and start it running.
+1. Install PostgreSQL (`brew install postgres` on MacOS, `apt-get install postgresql` on many Linux distributions, or whatever is appropriate) and start it running.
 2. Create a database called "`corla`", and grant all privileges on it to a user called "`corla`" with password "`corla`".
 3. Initialize the "`corla`" database with test administrator data.
-   For example, to accomplish the above on OS X using Homebrew, one issues the following commands:
+   For example, to accomplish the above on MacOS using Homebrew, one issues the following commands:
 ```
 brew install postgres